fuzzyVineStone/ECS/README.md

 ```

+### Appendix

-Props to skyVaultGames as the only real source I could find on actual emplementation of an Entity Component System and as the main inspiration for this system.
+Props to skyVaultGames as the only real source of information I could find on an actual emplementation of an Entity Component System and as the main inspiration to this project.